Rajesh-Yadav-Gunasekaran/DualAgent-CRM/README.md

 ## Future Enhancements

-- Dynamic sequencing based on engagement
-- Feedback loop into Agentforce decisions
-- Multi-rep workload balancing
+- Re-Generate Recommendation on Lead Record which gives more power to Rep to get new recommendation during the day based on his current workload and factors like lead dtatus, age, and current SLA.

 ---